heng-yuwen/MatSpectNet/README.md

 ### Spectral Recovery Dataset
 The datasset used for spectral recovery task is the ARAD_1K, from the NTIRE 2022 Challenge on Spectral Reconstruction from RGB, at https://codalab.lisn.upsaclay.fr/competitions/721

+### Spectraldb Dataset
+The spectral dataset can be downloaded from https://github.com/C38C/SpectralDB, which is already included in data/spectraldb

 ## ConfigLightning for MatSpectNet
 This repo use config to parse the training configs, with pytorch-lightning as the training framework.
 Use segmentation experiment: